 -They came back in 1987 with the original SD Gundam shorts and the Starship Troopers OVA.

--Other works include Gundam 0080 War in the Pocket OVA, the Eldoran series, Banner/Crest of the Stars series, Inuyasha movies and currently devoted to Gintama.
+-Other works include Gundam 0080 War in the Pocket OVA, the Eldoran series, Banner/Crest of the Stars series, Inuyasha movies, Kaiketsu Zorori TV series and the main studio behind the various Gintama shows and movies.

--The Eldoran series was a joint between toy makers Tomy, who created the merchandise while Sunrise produced the anime.
+-The Eldoran series was a joint between toy makers Tomy, who created the merchandise while Sunrise produced 3 anime shows that lasted a year each.

--In 1994, Sunrise got bought out by Bandai, who were a rival toy maker and thus the Eldoran deal was scrapped.
+-In 1994 Sunrise were bought out by Bandai, who were a rival toy maker to Tomy and thus the Eldoran deal was scrapped.

 Sunrise Studio 6: